Shubi (comb): Invention of comb

 According to a legend, the Chinese comb was invented by one of the concubine of the Yellow Emperor, called Fang Leishi (方雷氏).

 Invention of Bi

-The invention of bi, the fine-tooth comb, is attributed to a Spring and Autumn Period official called Chen Qizi who was put into prison after being found guilty.
-In prison, Chen Qizi developed lice on his head which made him itched intolerably.
-After being tortured by the prison wardens with bamboo planks, Chen Qizi discovered that the bamboo planks would be split into strips; he then packed these wooden strips together to create the original fine-toothed comb to clean his hair away from lice and dirt.
+The invention of bi, the fine-tooth comb, is attributed to a Spring and Autumn period official called Chen Qizi who was put into prison after being found guilty.
+In prison, Chen Qizi developed lice on his head which made him itch intolerably.
+After being tortured by the prison wardens with bamboo planks, Chen Qizi discovered that the bamboo planks would be split into strips; he then packed these wooden strips together to create the original fine-toothed comb to clean his hair from lice and dirt.

 Foundation of Comb trade

 According to a legend, after the defeat of Chiyou, the craftsman Hao Lian, who knew how to make combs, was captured, imprisoned and given the death sentence.
 The prison warden, Huang Fu, discovered that Hao Lian could make combs and advised him to make a comb to save his life overnight.
 The comb made by Hao Lian was presented to the Queen Luo Zu, but Hao Lian was already executed before an amnesty could be issued.
 After Hao Lian's death, Emperor Xuan Yuan appointed Huang Fu to lead other craftsmen in comb-making based on the models left behind by Hao Lian.
 Since this time, Hao Lian and Huang Fu have been both considered as the founders of comb trade.